mistersingh179/bw-dashboard/README.md

 - setup prisma studio for production
 - website url toggle not flipping immediately
 - rename brand to product both be & fe
+- ditch our types for prisma types for campaign
+- look at await in map

 ## Pending Tasks
 - automate website url creation from sitemap